SoSly/EcoTale/docs/mobs/bats/Navigation Graph Specification.md

 - The graphStart is always in the destinations set.
 - All graphExits are in the destinations set.
-- Every cell in the graph has a route entries for every destination.
+- Cells may have path entries for some destinations but not others (see Phase 5: Incomplete paths).
 - The graph contains all cells discovered during BFS, not just cells on the shortest path.
 - All passability checks used the entityType's dimensions during generation.